Why Personal Change Is So Hard (And How to Finally Break Old Patterns)

 Am I becoming aware of something?

-Am I starting to desire something different?
+Am I starting to desire or want something for my life that is different?

-Have I made a clear decision yet?
+Have I made a clear decision to change yet?

-What choices am I making every day?
+What choices am I making every day? or What choices do I have now?

 What might mastery look like in my life?